ADMINISTRATIVE PROGRAM MANAGER I

 Bureau of Contract Performance

 Main Purpose of Job

-Education: Possession of a Bachelor’s degree in business management or related field from an accredited four-year college or university.
+EDUCATION: Possession of a bachelor's degree from an accredited college or university.

-Experience: Seven years of experience in the field of procurement involving duties such as: soliciting, evaluating, negotiating, awarding contracts and ensuring compliance with governmental procurement laws, regulations, terms and conditions.
-Two years of the required experience must have involved supervision of other employees and development of policies and procedures.
+EXPERIENCE: Five years of experience in contract management or procurement involving duties such as: soliciting, evaluating, negotiating and awarding contracts, ensuring compliance with governmental procurement laws, regulations and conditions, recommending budget realignments and monitoring or preparing budget.
+Three years of this experience must have involved supervision of other employees or exercising responsibility for program development.

 DESIRED OR PREFERRED QUALIFICATIONS